 Watching a parachute team freefall is unreal.
 It’s scary enough to jump out of a plane, and these guys landed at midfield like it was a casual stroll through the park.

 This isn’t the first time the SOCOM Para-Commandos were in Death Valley, either.
-They did it last year when LSU hosted Georgia.
+They did it in 2018 when LSU hosted Georgia.

 However, for as good as the game was, we got special footage of parachuting into Tiger Stadium and it was awesome.
 This could definitely be a fun thing to add to LSU gameday.